pullashradha/CalendarMapping/src/CalendarMapping/README.md

 * Import the database:
   * Open SSMS
   * Select the following buttons from the top nav bar to open the database scripts file: File>Open>File>"Desktop\CalendarMapping\src\CalendarMapping\SqlScripts\CalendarMappingDB.sql"
-  * Save the CalendarMappingDB.sql file
+  * Save the CalendarMappingDB.sql file to create the database
-  * To create the database: click the "!Execute" button on the top nav bar
   * Refresh SSMS
 * View the web page:
   * Open the project solution in Visual Studio